WordPress/gutenberg/packages/components/src/border-box-control/border-box-control/README.md

 ### `__experimentalIsRenderedInSidebar`: `boolean`

 This is passed on to the color related sub-components so they may render more effectively when used within a sidebar.
+If `true` this prop will also adjust border control popover styles for better sidebar display.

 - Required: No